JollySpaceCow/Rock-Sickle/README.md

 - The start the game button is only green and clickable if there is at least one player set
 - A single clickable die is in the centre
 - It rolls with a drum roll and randomly jumps around the screen when the sound plays

+## Visual Style
+- Background: Natural rock texture with various gray and brown stones
+- UI Elements: Simple vector graphics
+- Characters: White "Pebble Boi" figures with coloured hats
+- Text: Black text, coloured text for special spaces, coloured text that represents the colour of each player

+## Ending Cutscene
+- When a player gets to the finish line, they glide to the victory area
+- Players are ordered in the victory area by who finished quicker
+- Game ends when all players reach the finish space
+- When playing with six players and everyone finishes, the credits roll